RIC ONE DATA PRIVACY AGREEMENT STRUCTURES

 How can I access a DPA through the RIC One ROC?

 One of the primary ROC functions is to streamline processes associated with the negotiation of Data Privacy Agreements.
 Via the ROC, BOCES and school districts will be able to piggyback on existing DPAs that address FERPA, Ed Law 2-d, and other data privacy requirements.
 Additionally, educational agencies can submit requests to initiate the negotiation of new DPAs.
-In 2024, your local RIC will provide training regarding this new structure.
+During the 2024-2025 school year, your local RIC will provide training regarding this new structure.
 Specifically, attendees will learn how to request new DPAs and piggyback on existing agreements.
 Using this structure is optional, however it is expected to make DPA negotiations easier for all educational agencies.
 If electing this option, the RIC will onboard your district to an A4L/SDPC national platform that manages the workflow associated with the DPAs.

 Do I need to join a service and/or pay a fee to access these new RIC DPA structures?